sandwichfarm/nostrawl/README.md

 > early alpha, written without trying to run it once.
+Don't use this yet.

 # nostr-trawl
-Queues up jobs and runs `nostr-fetch` jobs, returning parser data.
-Queue events are accessible via `on`.
-Can support different queues.
+> Trawl [/trɔːl/]
+> 1. an act of fishing with a trawl net or seine.
+> 2. a thorough search.

+`nostr-trawl` is a simple tool for persistently fetching and processing filtered events from a set of [Nostr](https://nostr.io) relays.

 ## Queue Adapters
 - `BullMQTrawler`: Persistent queue